-Key Area of Focus Screening tools / methods Engage the patientDesire and AbilityActive role within the team Review with the patient the visit activities and reasons Determine the patient's readiness to set goals Confidence in achieving goals Evaluate patient's understanding of his/her health Medical Chronic conditions Functional status Utilization Who else is on the care team?
+Key Area of Focus Screening tools / methods Engage the patient Desire and Ability Active role within the team Patient/Caregiver concerns, importance, priority, hope Review with the patient the visit activities and reasons Use of plain language and offering options to complete screenings and forms Evaluate patient's understanding of his/her health Determine the patient's readiness to set goals Confidence in achieving goals Medical - Identifying barriers and determining the patient's knowledge and desire to overcome Patient's risk score Utilization Chronic conditions Functional status Medication Review Who else is on the care team?
 Is there a PCP care manager?
-Patient's risk score Behavioral PHQ-9 GAD-7 Cognitive status Social Social Needs Assessment Nutritional Status What is the support level?
+Behavioral - Use of screening results while conducting the assessment PHQ-9 GAD-7 Cognitive status Social - Using plain language, sensitive to health literacy and literacy to obtain range of the send that that tha Social Needs Assessment What is the support level?
 Does the patient have a caregiver?